Boorstin, who died in 2004, was a lawyer, a professor at the

 It’s hard to imagine a more binding innovation—and a greater nation-maker—than network television.

-Which gets to my final wondering: Have the important technologies of the last twenty years been binding in nature?
+Which gets me wondering, have the important technologies of the last twenty years been binding in nature?
 This seems particularly important if you consider that newspapers are imploding, television declining and fracturing, and ready-made clothing (from Carhartt to Abercrombie and Fitch) is as apt to denote class as not.

 The MP3 (and iPod in particular) is clearly a splintering innovation; it isolates and reduces civil discourse.
 So, too, the personal computer, which is a solitary experience that has replaced “group” television as the after-dinner technology of choice.
 Counter this, of course, with social networking which binds, but in a funny kind of way—around tribes, as Seth Grodin might say--and quite often transitory and hurtful ones.
 (I saw a 300,000 person tribe on Facebook today all planning to boycott BP, which would wipe out the local distributor who had nothing to do with the Gulf spill and likely push BP’s oil to

 The Web was supposed to give us democracy (like ready-made clothes) and instead gave us massive powerbrokers like Google and Facebook.
-Google binds but only as a common tool; the activities we undertake with it are sublimely personal.
+Google binds, but only as a common tool; the activities we undertake with it are separate and personal.

 What is our greatest innovations in the current century are all about being unbound and fractured?
 Even splintered?